Observing Quantum Coherent Oscillations in a Three-Level Atoms via Electromagnetically Induced Transparency by

 \section{Conclusion}

 In this paper, we apply EIT which can induce constructive and destructive interference to two-dimensional spectroscopy.
-It is found that in the rephasing and non-rephasing signals, the original one large peak (trough) is split into four small peaks (troughs).
-With the evolution of the population time, the height of the peaks (the depth of the troughs) will rise and fall until a steady value in the long-time limit due to the transition of the atoms.
+It is found that in the rephasing and non-rephasing signals, the original one large peak (trough) is split into four small peaks (troughs), which indicates that the homogeneous broadening in the spectroscopy will be reduced.
+With the evolution of the population time, the height of the peaks (the depth of the troughs) will rise and fall.
+In other words, the quantum-beat phenomena occur, until a steady value in the long-time limit due to the transition of the atoms.
 But both the position and shape of the peak (trough) will not change during the evolution.
 The time evolution of the absorptive signal will show a similar characteristic although its spectroscopy is much more complicated.
 This means that EIT can improve the resolution of 2DES, and this method is promising to obtain more information about excited state dynamics.

-\textit{Acknowledgments.}--- This work is supported by Beijing Natural Science Foundation under Grant No.~1202017 and the National Natural Science Foundation of China under Grant Nos.~11674033,~11505007, and Beijing Normal University under Grant No.~2022129.
+\textit{Acknowledgments.}--- This work is supported by Innovation Program for Quantum Science and Technology under Grant No.~2023ZD0300200, the National Natural Science Foundation of China under Grant No.~62461160263, Beijing Natural Science Foundation under Grant No.~1202017, and Beijing Normal University under Grant No.~2022129.

 [1]{} [1]{#1}